walterhiggins/WMPJS/book-outline.md

 ## Horse-Clicker, A simple mini-game

 ### Goal
 This is the first recipe in a series of recipes which will introduce mini-games.
 In this recipe, basic game mechanics are introduced.
 Keeping score.

 ## Snowball Fight, A player-vs-player mini-game

 ### Goal
 This recipe and the followin recipe will go into much greater detail in developing and presenting a javascript mini-game within Minecraft.
 Each part of the mini-game source code will be explained.
 The goal of these two recipes will be to reinforce what the reader has learnt in the preceding recipes/chapters.

+## Using ScriptCraft with other Plugins

 ## Piggie Pandemonium, A pig-herding mini-game